ktorio/ktor-documentation/topics/webjars.md

 <include src="lib.md" include-id="outdated_warning"/>

-This plugin enables serving static content provided by [webjars](https://www.webjars.org/).
+This plugin (previously known as feature) enables serving static content provided by [webjars](https://www.webjars.org/).
 It allows you to package your assets such as javascript libraries and css as part of your uber-jar.

 ## Add dependencies {id="add_dependencies"}